khalidsmalls/javafx-inventory-system/README.md

 # javafx-inventory-system
-my C482 performance assessment
+C482 performance assessment

-this branch is the version I submitted for school
+this is a more "official" version that was submitted for C482